Writer's Guidelines for U.S. Catholic

 In a WISE GUIDE essay, the author introduces a spiritually significant, non-living individual from the Catholic tradition and gives a personal account of why his or her spirituality is meaningful today.
 The significant individual can be a saint from long ago, a well-known historical figure, or a modern Catholic who is no longer with us, from all walks of life.
-The author should provide readers with pertinent biographical information on the subject while explaining how the subject has been a guide for author and can be a guide to all Catholics today.
+The author should provide readers with pertinent biographical information on the subject while explaining how the subject has been a guide for the author and can be a guide to all Catholics today.
 The author should have a personal connection with the subject and be able to highlight a unique aspect of his or her spirituality with which readers can also resonate.
-Length is 975 words plus 2-4 quotes from the subject.
+Length is 900 words plus 2-4 quotes from the subject.
 Wise Guide appears four times per year.
 Payment is $200.
 A sample can be found here.

 GLAD YOU ASKED is a brief monthly article that presents an informed and enlightened response to a basic question of Catholic doctrine, history, identity, and/or pastoral practice.
-Responding to the need of Catholics today for solid information about their tradition, GYA does not assume prior knowledge or preconceived notions on the part of readers but only the desire of people to understand more about the church and its tradition.
+Responding to the need of Catholics today for solid information about their church, GYA does not assume prior knowledge or preconceived notions on the part of readers but only the desire of people to understand more about the church and its tradition.
 The article begins with a straightforward question such as "Why does Lent have 40 days?" and offers a simple, clear answer.
 Length is 450 words.
 Minimum payment is $100.
 A sample can be found here.

 REVIEWS summarize and critique a book (generally non-fiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content with a greater emphasis on critique.
 Length is 350 words.
 Minimum payment is $75.
 Samples can be found here.